HandsOnDataViz/book/docs/HandsOnDataViz.md

 latitude and longitude coordinates, they are called vector data.
 You can zoom up very close to vector data or vector basemaps without diminishing their visual quality.
-By contrast, our ability to zoom into raster data or rasterbasemaps is limited by the resolution of the original image, which gets fuzzier as we get closer.
+By contrast, our ability to zoom into raster data or raster basemaps is limited by the resolution of the original image, which gets fuzzier as we get closer.
 You’ll learn more about these terms in the [GeoJSON and Geospatial Data](geojson.html) section of Chapter 14.